CaelumUVic/CSC412-Obsidian/Emotion_Wearables/Biofeedback Wearables for Stress & Anxiety.md

 ## Discussion

-- Biofeedback wearables help individuals become more adapted to their emotional responses, improving [[Terminology/Cognitive Empathy]] by making them aware of their emotional state and its impact on others.
+- Biofeedback wearables help individuals become more adapted to their emotional responses, improving [[Cognitive Empathy]] by making them aware of their emotional state and its impact on others.
-- These tools focus on self-awareness but often lack direct tools to enhance [[Terminology/Perspective-Taking]] or social interaction.
+- These tools focus on self-awareness but often lack direct tools to enhance [[Perspective-Taking]] or social interaction.